MicrosoftDocs/win32/desktop-src/Controls/nm-customdraw-rebar.md

 ---
 title: NM\_CUSTOMDRAW (rebar) notification code
 description: Sent by the rebar control to notify its parent window about drawing operations.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '3ba9bb59-f297-4af1-a9a9-d8789def5bde'
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 3ba9bb59-f297-4af1-a9a9-d8789def5bde
+keywords:
-keywords: ["NM_CUSTOMDRAW (rebar) notification code Windows Controls"]
+- NM_CUSTOMDRAW (rebar) notification code Windows Controls
 topic_type:
 - apiref
 api_name: